 Your goal is to make your domain name catchy and memorable.
-It should be relevant to your business, easy to spell and pronounce.
+It should be relevant to your business, and easy to spell and pronounce.
 Make your brand a part of your domain too to ensure that it is easy to find.

-- The right hosting provider is important because it impacts your speed, server performance, uptime and downtime.
+- The right hosting provider is important because it impacts your speed, server performance, uptime, and downtime.
 These are important factors that Google uses to rank your site.

 - You should also choose a CMS that is easy to use and manage.
 It should allow you to design your site however you want without the need for extra courses.
-Popular CMS options like WordPress, Joomla and Drupal can make your site user friendly, integrate with social media easily and have plenty of management tools available.
+Popular CMS options like WordPress, Joomla, and Drupal can make your site user-friendly, integrate with social media easily, and have plenty of management tools available.